zuozhenggh/learning-library/oci-library/oci-hol/oci-apm/oci-apm-react-helidon-atp/03-view-traces/view-traces.md

 ## Task 3: Examine spans and their dimensions in the Trace Details page

-1. In the **Trace Details** pane, observe multiple spans, issued from two different services, are nested in the trace.
-Examine the topology to understand how the two services are connected.
-Review the flow in the **Spans** view and perceive how the spans are distributed in the trace.
+1. In the **Trace Details** page, you can observe how the spans are distributed in the trace.
+Examine the **Topology** view and the **Spans** view to understand how the two services are connected.
+You will see multiple spans, which are issued from two different services, are nested in a single trace.

 	![Trace Explorer](images/3-1-trace_explorer.png " ")